loarie/distributions/README.md

 # Directory setup
-Make a directory called raster_data and fill it with the 17 rasters you can find here XXX also make a directory called out_data for the output data.
+Make a directory called raster_data and fill it with the 17 rasters you can find here https://dl.dropboxusercontent.com/u/1288081/raster_data/rasters.zip also make a directory called out_data for the output data.

 Step 1.
 Run process_shapes_p1.py